SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 _Please note that the above destination name `S4HC_AICOREBOOTCAMP` is defined inside [package.json](package.json) for the app and will be used in the **Custom Logic** file on S/4HANA Maintenance Order `Line 82` located in [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/srv/admin-service.js](srv/admin-service.js)._ Prior to that, please make sure you've done your own testing of calling the API with Postman to ensure that your credentials works.

 ### **(ii) Create a Destination in SAP BTP, using your SAP AI Core Service key credentials**
-> SAP BTP Cockpit > Connectivity > Destinations > **New Destination**

 In this step, you will require an instance of SAP AI Core in your SAP BTP account for this to work.

 ![AICORE Instance in SAP BTP Cockpit](https://user-images.githubusercontent.com/8436161/169442399-70a1197b-af35-4e7b-8f95-565a585aa677.gif)

 Create a service key where you will use the OAuth credentials provided, and entered the value to the Destination config.
-> For bootcamp related setup, if you have received the AI Core credentials, please proceed to use it in setting this up in your own SAP BTP account.
+> For bootcamp related setup, if you have received the AI Core credentials, you may proceed to use it accordingly to configure the destination in your own SAP BTP Account.

 ![AICORE Instance Key in SAP BTP Cockpit](https://user-images.githubusercontent.com/8436161/169466232-ee914f60-f19d-4364-88c7-324b21b908d2.png)

+> SAP BTP Cockpit > Connectivity > Destinations > **New Destination**

 Copy and Paste the relevant property value (from Service Key above) such as, **`clientid, clientsecret, url, ai_api_url`** into the config of **SAP BTP Connectivity Destination**.